madebits/madebits.github.io/blog/2018/2018-04-24-Gksu-Is-Dead-Long-Live-Pkexec.md

 ##First Problem

-If you run the above from a `test.sh` script you get:
+If you run the above script as `test.sh`, you get:

 ```
 Error executing ./test.sh: No such file or directory